Epic-legend128/Graph-Algorithms/README.md

     }
 }
 ```
-In total, combining the 2 algorithms together along with their optimisations gives us an amortized time complexity of $O(α(n))$, where α(n) is the inverse Ackerman function which for all practical values of n does not grow past 4.
+In total, combining the 2 algorithms together along with their optimisations gives us an <strong>amortized</strong> time complexity of $O(α(n))$, where α(n) is the inverse Ackerman function which for all practical values of n does not grow past 4.
 This means that the amortized time complexity is basically constant.
 In the worst-case scenario, the time complexity can become $O(log(n))$, but due to the optimizations made in both functions, this time complexity is rarely realised as each call to the functions optimizes the "environment" for the next call.<br>

 The final  code for the DSU class together with the initialisation is:
 ```c++